Marne Bhi Do Yaaron

-Marne Bhi Do Yaaron is a Hindi movie directed by Kashmera Shah and released on 15 November 2019.
+Marne Bhi Do Yaaron is a Hindi-language film directed by Kashmera Shah and released on 15 November 2019.

 Plot

 Raj Kiran, an ambitious young man, wishes to work overseas and make a life for himself there.
 With the help of some agents and most of his father's life-savings, he manages to acquire a visa to Greece but falls prey to their trap as his visa is just a tourist visa on which he cannot work.
 A devastated Raj decides to commit suicide.
 As he gets started on his suicide attempt, he cannot get himself to actually commit the act.
 Then, he meets Anita, a bystander who watches him during one of his suicide attempts.
 Seeing Raj fail, Anita offers to help him to commit suicide for money, to which he agrees.
 Their out of the world acquaintance brings on a journey of bizarre suicide attempts and madness.